-This course will broaden your visual interests and add new intensity to your work.
-Inspiration and knowledge is derived from lectures that examine the work of major photographers in specific fields, providing a context for each day’s work.
+This course will broaden your visual interests and add a new intensity to your work.
+Inspiration and knowledge are derived from lectures that examine the work of major photographers in specific fields, providing a context for each day’s work.

 Discussions cover photographic history, theory, and technical concerns.
 Afternoons are spent working in the field on specific assignments, each designed to awaken your eye and strengthen your ability to deal effectively with new subject matter in a meaningful and personal way.

 Mornings are filled with review and critique of the previous day’s photographs.
-Lectures and discussions present new ideas and explore the way other photographers have handled specific subject matter.
+Lectures and discussions present new ideas and explore how other photographers have handled specific subject matter.